cedar-book/BTS-Core-work/notes/myPlan-items.rst

 Doc Plan (draft)
 ***********************

-**There items are some documentation work items that I could thought about.
+**These items are some documentation work items that I could thought about.
 I've listed as a draft.

 Items
 ========================